 Earl had crossed acceptable boundaries so I decided to modify my situation—I got up, excused myself, and left the room.
 I chatted with people in the hallway for five minutes and I came back in.
 Sure enough, someone else had taken my seat next to Earl and I found another one across the room.

 Recent research suggests that people who do not take steps to modify their situation only compound their problems.
 If they learn how to reframe their circumstances, they are better able to control their anger and other negative emotions.

 When you imagine an event as though you’re a bystander, you will notice that you harbor fewer aggressive and negative emotions

 How To Make It Work For You: It’s not always possible to turn away from disturbing or unfavorable situations.
-Some events—the loss of your job, the death of a partner, or an unexpected illness—are not controllable.
+Some events—the loss of your job, the death of a partner, or unexpected illness—are not controllable.
 Studies have found that people can cope with unwanted emotions if they imagine the situation as an impartial observer.
-Find ways to modify your response—so you can control your anger before it spills out and make matters worse.
+Find ways to modify your response—so you can control your anger before it spills out and makes matters worse.

 4. Anger Can Motivate Us

 Are you angry because you got passed over a promotion?
 Use that anger to propel you toward a job that will provide more rewards.
 Are you angry because there’s income inequality in this country?
 Let that anger motivate you to become more involved in local government.

 Anger is an interesting emotion.
 While it’s a negative feeling, neuroscientists have discovered that it arouses cognitive and behavioral responses that are often positive.
 Anger can motivate a response normally associated with positive behavior.